yourtechmafia/voting-app_with_CI_CD/README.md

 - **Cloud-Native Integration:** Deployed on an EKS cluster with considerations for cloud-specific features like EBS CSI driver.
 - **Kubernetes Secrets:** This project leverages Kubernetes Secrets to securely manage sensitive configurations.
 The PostgreSQL database credentials are stored as secrets, ensuring secure access and management.
 This approach exemplifies best practices in secure configuration management in a Kubernetes environment.
 - **Persistent Storage with PVC and PV:** The application leverages Kubernetes PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs) for efficient and reliable data storage.
 This ensures data persistence for stateful components like the Postgres database, allowing for data retention across pod restarts and deployments.
-- **Load Balancing:** Utilizes Kubernetes LoadBalancer services to manage incoming traffic.
+- **Load Balancing:** Utilizes Kubernetes LoadBalancer services to manage and route incoming (external) traffic to nodes in private subnets.

 ## Getting Started